-Sometimes you’ll find your burner going our for seemingly no reason at all.
+Sometimes you’ll find your burner going out for seemingly no reason at all.

 Always vent your smoker before turning on the gas!

 With the newer propane smokers you have to turn the dial VERY slowly.
-They often come with some king of safety trigger that will turn of the gas if you crank up too quickly.
+They often come with some kind of safety trigger that will turn off the gas if you crank it up too quickly.